 PART 4: LA PAZ

-Our hotel, The Hotel Marina a twenty-minute walk to the center of the malecon by the Palmira Marina, helped make our transition easier as it is in a very quiet, unpopulated area and provides a good respite from the business of town.
+The Hotel Marina, a twenty-minute walk to the center of the malecon by the Palmira Marina, helped make our transition easier as it is in a very quiet, unpopulated area and provided respite from the business of town.
 Although we had booked a Junior Suite, the hotel manager suggested we upgrade to a Master Suite for only $20US additional per night.
-Although fairly undecorated, our suite had high ceilings and three separate balconies, all overlooking the marina.
+Although fairly undecorated, our rooms had high ceilings and three separate balconies, all overlooking the marina.

 Balandra seems to be slated for some type of development, but nothing seems to be being built…yet.
 This may be a “remember when…” story at some point in the future, but Balandra is an amazing beauty now.

 I took off on my own one day to tour Isla Espiritu and swim with a sea lion colony with Isla Espritu & Baja Tours.
 I knew it would be an experience when the panga rolled up to the beach off the malecon to pick me up, with the other passengers already aboard.
 At this point, I was glad that I hadn’t brought four-year old Wolfie with me!
 Captain Carlos and our tour guide Eduardo had the biggest smiles on their faces all day long…loving their jobs!
 Eduardo was very informative and you could tell he enjoyed both educating and listening to the experiences of his guests.

 We rolled out to Las Isolotes to swim with the sea lion colony.
 An excellent experience.
 The water is buoyant so even those in mid-level shape can experience this adventure.
 The pups like to come right up to you and like to nibble on your hand like a puppy.
 A little disconcerting at first, but I got into it very quickly and enjoyed the interaction on their home turf.